qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 * |defaultValue| : indicates that the field has a predefined :ref:`default value <default_values>` set
 * |defaultValueApplyOnUpdate| : indicates that the field has a predefined :ref:`default value <default_values>`
   that is applied on feature update

+The indicators are shown only when constraints and/or default values are present.
+Hover over the icon for additional details about the specific configuration.

+When working in :ref:`Drag and drop <drag_drop_designer>` mode, the indicators are shown in the :guilabel:`Form Layout` panel.
+Otherwise, they are shown in the :guilabel:`Available Widgets` panel.

 .. index:: Default values, Fields constraints, Alias